It’s final! Nowadays the derriere is a main beauty attribute and many people, especially women, feel that nature has not been generous with them.

 One of the solutions devised for this problem is transplanting patient’s own fat to the butt.

-However things should be taken with a grain of salt because all that hype around Brazilian Butt Lift (BBL) tends to raise unreasonable expectations, finally ending up in great frustration and dissatisfaction when patients realize that the procedure was not what they thought it’d be.
+However things should be taken with a pinch of salt because all that hype around Brazilian Butt Lift (BBL) tends to raise unreasonable expectations, finally ending up in great frustration and dissatisfaction when patients realize that the procedure was not what they thought it would be.

 We put an effort in making an objective analysis of the Fat Transfer/Grafting procedure on Buttocks, based on studies and medical articles published in recognized scientific journals but without all those technical details that are difficult to understand by the general public.